-If 1 or True, p4.streams enables support for streams.
-By default, streams support is enabled at 2011.1 or higher (api_level >= 70).
+If true, P4::streams enables support for streams.
+By default, streams support is enabled at 2011.1 or higher (api\level >= 70).
 Raises a P4Exception if you attempt to enable streams on a pre-2011.1 server.
 You can enable or disable support for streams both before and after connecting to the server.